 A Blueprint for Effective CRM Project Leadership

-By implementing customer-centric strategies, providing excellent service, promoting adoption through training, and integrating CRM into your culture, these change agents are invaluable for customer retention.
+implementing customer-centric strategies and integrating CRM technology into your culture are change agents that are invaluable for growth.

 Demonstrate Tangible CRM Benefits

-You can’t assume your people will share your passion for CRM as an efficiency driver.
+Don’t assume others will share your enthusiasm for CRM technology as an efficiency driver.

-Use your sales team as an example.
+Take sales teams as an example.
 Sellers care about their commissions.
-Show how CRM benefits them personally through improved productivity, increased win rates, shortened sales cycles, better lead quality and less drudgery.
-Highlight how the system will make their working life easier.
+Demonstrate how CRM can personally benefit them through improved productivity, increased win rates, shortened sales cycles, and less admin.
+Highlight how the system can make their working life easier.

 Adopt a Phased Rollout Approach

 Start with one or two priority teams to lower costs and achieve quick wins.
-This gets the technology into users’ hands rapidly so they build confidence and see benefits faster.
-As advantages become apparent, excitement and participation will grow organically.
+This will get the technology into users’ hands quickly, so they can build confidence and see benefits faster.
+As advantages become apparent, participation will grow organically.

 Assemble an Empowered Project Team

 Your project team should include executive sponsors to champion the initiative.
-This should consist of managers who understand processes, administrators who manage the system, and influential users who provide insights into workflows.
+This should consist of managers who understand your processes and current challenges, administrators who manage the system, and influential users who provide insights into workflows.

 Getting respected team leaders enthusiastically on board is crucial for user adoption.